 Maybe I went into Battle Royale (2001) with my expectations too high.
-This notorious Japanese violence-fest has its share of bloody, creative virtues, but ultimately it rang hollow for me.
+This notorious Japanese violence-fest has its share of bloody, creative virtues, but ultimately it rang hollow.
 In a totalitarian alternate reality, the reigning regime enacts draconian laws to keep the younger generations in line.
 As part of this initiative, a busload of students is gassed on a school trip and deposited on a deserted island.
 There, the children are fixed with explosive neck-collars, armed, and sent out across the island to do battle.
-Over the course of three days, only one child will be allowed to survive — if at the end of the exercise more than one is still alive, everybody dies.
+Over the course of three days, only one child will be allowed to survive — and if at the end of the exercise more than one is still alive, everybody dies.